Oklahoma Criminal Statutes: Many Titles

-Although Oklahoma Statutes Title 21 embobies the greater part of Oklahoma criminal law, and the several titles mentioned on this page highlight significant exceptions, other Oklahoma crimes can be found throughout Oklahoma law.
+Although Oklahoma Statutes Title 21 embodies the greater part of Oklahoma criminal law, and the several titles mentioned on this page highlight significant exceptions, other Oklahoma crimes can be found throughout Oklahoma law.

 Consult an Oklahoma Criminal Attorney

 In any matter related to Oklahoma law, a quick check of the most obvious Oklahoma statute might not tell the whole story.
-In a situation that could result in fines, probation, jail time, a prison sentence or a criminal record, it is important to seek the council of an Oklahoma criminal attorney who has studied Oklahoma criminal laws.
+In a situation that could result in fines, probation, jail time, a prison sentence, or a criminal record, it is important to seek the counsel of an Oklahoma criminal attorney who has studied Oklahoma criminal laws.

 For a free consultation with an Tulsa criminal attorney, call Wirth Law Office at 918-879-1681 or send your question using the form at the top of this page.